Discover Trim

 Localisation en Irlande

-The Trim Cathedral (also known as St Patrick's Church of Ireland Cathedral), is an Anglican building in the town...
+Trim Cathedral (also known as St Patrick's Church of Ireland Cathedral), is an Anglican building in the town of...

 What to expect?

 Trim (Baile Átha Truim in Irish Gaelic) is a small town of 6,000 inhabitants, set on a promontory overlooking the Boyne Valley.
-A town of history, Trim is a very popular place for tourists, especially for its fabulous Norman castle, and its wild landscapes on the side of the Boyne valley…
+A town steeped in history, Trim is a popular tourist destination, notably for its fabulous Norman castle, and the wild landscapes of the Boyne Valley…

 History of Trim

-Trim is the city that brought together the largest Norman colony of the Middle Ages, and still has to this day, the remains of their presence in Trim.
-Among these main vestiges is the fabulous Trim Castle, one of the largest castles in the whole of Ireland!
+Trim was home to the largest Norman colony in the Middle Ages, and to this day, remains of their presence in the town.
+These include the fabulous Trim Castle, one of the largest castles in the whole of Ireland!

-In the 15th century, King Richard II of England stayed at Trim for a long time until he lost power.
-It was only a little later that Elizabeth I saw Trim as the future site of a great university (Trinity College).
-This proposal was, however, abandoned in favour of Dublin, on the decision of Sir Francis Drake.
+In the 15th century, King Richard II of England spent a long time in Trim, until he lost power.
+Only a little later did Elizabeth I foresee Trim as the future site of a great university (Trinity College).
+However, this proposal was abandoned in favor of Dublin, on the decision of Sir Francis Drake.

-In 1649, Trim is invaded by Cromwell’s army.
-In response, the inhabitants decide to join the Irish forces.
+In 1649, Trim was invaded by Cromwell’s army.
+In response, the inhabitants decided to join the Irish forces.

 Trim does not escape the Great Famine

-Trim also did not escape the Irish Rebellion of 1798.
-At that time, Trim lived essentially from its agriculture: and all Trim’s fields were contaminated by mildew, a parasitic species that made the produce inedible.
-Famine then decimated an important part of the population, plunging Trim into misery and desolation.
-At that time, many craftsmen began to work leather to get by, which became, many years later, one of the specialties of the city.
+Nor did Trim escape the Irish Rebellion of 1798.
+At that time, Trim’s main source of income was agriculture, and all the fields in Trim were contaminated by mildew, a parasitic species that rendered the produce inedible.
+Famine decimated a large part of the population, plunging Trim into misery and desolation.
+At this time, many craftsmen began working leather to get by, which many years later became one of the town’s specialties.

-The Irish War of Independence in the 1920s left a painful mark on the town: many houses and buildings were burned by the Black and Tans, and the loss of life was considerable.
+The Irish War of Independence in the 1920s left a painful mark on the town: many houses and buildings were burnt down by the Black and Tans, and the loss of life was considerable.